 A volunteer leadership managed NCTRC in 1981.
 By 1985 three part-time staff members were added to manage the growing certification program.
 In September 1986, the first full-time Executive Director was hired along with two full-time clerical personnel.
-Today, NCTRC employs nine full-time staff members.
+Today, NCTRC employs nine full and one part-time staff member.

 Growing numbers of certified professionals

 The number of certified professionals served by NCTRC has also shown steady growth over the past 33 years.
 The first registration by CAHR in 1959 credentialed 68 hospital recreation personnel.
 During NTRS’s management of the therapeutic recreation registration program the numbers grew from 260 in 1967 to just over 3,000 in 1981.
-NCTRC currently has over 15,000 active certificants and receives approximately 1,500 new applications for certification each year.
+NCTRC currently has over 19,000 certificants who hold active, inactive, or eligible for re-entry status on the registry, and receives approximately 1,500 new applications for certification each year.

-Since NCTRC was founded to meet recognized standards for certifying agencies, the organization has followed the standards of the Institute for Credentialing Excellence (ICE) and its accreditation branch, the National Commission for Certifying Agencies (NCCA).
-NCTRC has maintained its charter membership in ICE since 1987.
-In 1993, NCTRC’s program was first accredited by NCCA and it was recently reaccredited through March 2018.
+Since NCTRC was founded to meet recognized standards for certifying agencies, the organization has followed the standards of the Institute for Credentialing Excellence (I.C.E.) and its accreditation branch, the National Commission for Certifying Agencies (NCCA).
+NCTRC has maintained its charter membership in I.C.E since 1987.
+In 1993, NCTRC’s program was first accredited by NCCA and it was recently reaccredited through March 2023.